Ordineo/front-end/README.md

 ### Structure
 ```
 /
- ├──src/                       * our configuration
+ ├──src/                       * app source files
- |   ├──bootstrap.ts           * we use manual initialization instead of ng-app
+ |   ├──bootstrap.ts           * we use instatiate AngularJS manually.
- |   ├──index.html             * webpack uses this file as a template, here we declare our root component <app>
+ |   ├──index.html             * webpack is configured to use this file as a template, here we declare our root component <app>
- │   ├──webpack.test.js        * our testing webpack config
  │   │
- │   ├──app/                   * our webapp folder
+ │   ├──app/                   * main app source folder
+ │   │    ├──app.module.ts     * main module, this will get bootstrapped on start-up
+ │   │    │
- │   │
+ │   │    ├──auth/             * Contains everything related to authorization
+ │   │    │                      Here you will also find the login page (LoginComponent.ts)
- │   │
+ │   │    │
- ├──src/                       * our source files that will be compiled to javascript
- |   ├──main.browser.ts        * our entry file for our browser environment
+ │   │    ├──core/             * Core module, contains reusable components and core services
+ │   │    │                      such as Navigator.ts wich is responsible for app routing.
- │   │
+ │   │    │
- |   ├──index.html             * Index.html: where we generate our index page
+ │   │    ├──gateway/             * Core module, contains reusable components and core services
  │   │
  |   ├──polyfills.ts           * our polyfills file
  │   │